Kleinmarb/snapapi/README.md

 ## Disclaimer
 - SnapAPI is only meant for localhost as you can see in what it doesn't provide!
-- SnapAPI isn't meant for backend web apps as you can see in what it doesn't provide
+- SnapAPI isn't meant for web apps as you can see in what it doesn't provide
 - SnapAPIs protocol implementations are mostly lightweight which allows for extreme speeds
 - SnapAPI doesn't allow for compression since for lightweight protocol implementations, compression would lead to worse performance
-- Please only use the HTTP clients provided by SnapAPI for the HTTP servers from SnapAPI:
+- Please only use SnapAPIs HTTP client for SnapAPIs HTTP server:
-  > Since they are designed to work specifically with SnapAPIs HTTP servers
+  > Since this HTTP client is designed to work specifically with SnapAPIs HTTP server

-  > Since they will give you an insane speed-up for SnapAPIs HTTP servers
+  > Since this HTTP client will give you an insane speed-up for SnapAPIs HTTP server

-  > But you can use any http client for a SnapAPI HTTP server
+  > But you can use any HTTP client for SnapAPIs HTTP server

 ## License
 This project is licensed under either of